Lisa-Stubert/PreMo/README.md

 ## Documentation of modules

-The documentation of the differet submoduls can be found here: https://premo.readthedocs.io/en/latest/
+The documentation of the submoduls can be found here: https://premo.readthedocs.io/en/latest/

 ## Requirements